kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 # Join us

-If you did not have a chance to contribute to our history, you can still join us and become part of Kyma's future.
+If you did not have a chance to contribute to our history, you can still join us and become a part of Kyma's future.
 We have many channels that you can use to interact with us:

 - Twitter: https://twitter.com/kymaproject
 - Core SIG public meetings: https://docs.google.com/document/d/1vWleTon7sJIk0teee4SoVezS4mR3K8TlkvXkgLJwRD8/